-For an extended target state $\mathbf{x}_k$, the effective detection probability is the product of target detection probability and the probability that target generates at least one measurement $1-e^{-\gamma(\mathbf{x}_k)}$.
-Therefore the effective probability of missed detection is calculated as
+For an extended object state $\mathbf{x}_k$, the effective probability of detection is the product of the probability of detection and the probability that object generates at least one measurement $1-e^{-\gamma(\mathbf{x}_k)}$.
+Therefore, the effective probability that the object ${\bf x}_k$ is not detected is

-Note that the measurement likelihood for an empty measurement set, $\ell_{\emptyset}(\mathbf{x}_k)$, is also described by (\ref{eq:likelihoodemptyset}).
+Note that the conditional likelihood for an empty measurement set, $\ell_{\emptyset}(\mathbf{x}_k)$, is also described by (\ref{eq:likelihoodemptyset}).